vikrantsinghthakur/solitaire/README.md

 # Solitaire
 This is solitaire game built using React, a product of my boredom coupled with free time.
 Standard solitaire rules apply, click the deck on top left corner to draw cards.
 No scorekeeping, just whether you win or don't.
-Additionally, no undo button for wrong moves; life doesn't give you one anyway.
+Additionally, no undo button for wrong moves; life doesn't give you one either.

 # Dev notes
 Redux is employed here to maintain state of the app and update it based on events.